emrecanacikgoz/mrl2022/README.md

 │   ├── training.py
 │   └── utils.py
 └── README.md
+```

-*Check "EXPERIMENTS" for the results.
+Check "EXPERIMENTS" for the results.<br/>
 **Please, do not forget to edit experiments name before you run the code.**
-```

 # Models
 ### Task1 (Inflection) ver1